Platform Terms

 1. Relationship

 These terms govern your entire relationship with us so please read them carefully.
-We’ve tried to make these terms as clear and simple as possible, but if you have any questions or need further information, you can contact us here – support@immutable.com.
+We’ve tried to make these terms as clear and simple as possible, but if you have any questions or need further information, you can contact us here – notices@immutable.com.
+The document comprising these General Terms, the Developer Terms, and the Passport Terms is referred to collectively as the “Platform Terms”.

 2. Structure